nehaljwani/team.exiv2.org/book/IMaEA.md

 <div id="13">
 # 13 Project Management, Release Engineering, User Support

 This topic deserves a book in its own right.
 It's easy to think of an Open Source Project as some code.
-That's all.
 It's not.
-The code is a major part of the project, however it's probably that only 50% of the effort invested goes into code.
+The code is a major part of the project, however probably only 50% of the effort goes into code.
 We have many stakeholders in a project including: users, security, distros, and competitors.
 The project needs documentation, build, test, bug reporting and many other elements.

 You may have seen the sketch in "The Life of Brian" called "What have the Romans Ever Done for Us?".
-It begins with John Cleese asking the question and somebody replies "The Aquaduct".
-With one minute they end up listing all manner of civilisation including Roads, Schools, Sanitation, Police, Laws and other matters.
+It begins with John Cleese asking the question and somebody replies "What about the aqueduct?".
+With one minute they end up listing all manner of civilisation brought to Palestine including Roads, Schools, Sanitation, Police, Laws and other matters.
 It's much the same with Open Source.
 Of course we have C++ code, however we have many other matters that require attention.

 You are probably not surprised to learn that most users and stakeholders consider their concern should be the top priority for the project.
-The difficulty is that there are many stakeholders and therefore many top priorities.
-When dealing with stakeholder's issue, they frequently say "All you have to do is bla bla bla".
+The challenge is that there are many stakeholders and therefore many top priorities.
+When dealing with a stakeholder's issue, they frequently say "All you have to do is bla bla bla".
 In my head, I hear the words in a slightly different order.
 I hear "You have to do it all".

-For example, when somebody provides a patch, they seldom provide test code, updates to the documentation and build scripts.
+For example, when somebody provides a patch, they seldom provide test code or updates to the documentation or build scripts.
 The feature is often incomplete.
-For example, in adding a new platform, they seldom platform specific code in src/version.cpp and src/futils.cpp.
-They say "oh you can do that.".
-Nobody every maintains or supports their patch.
+For example, in adding a new platform, they seldom provide platform specific code in src/version.cpp and src/futils.cpp.
+Sometimes they break all the sample applications.
+When I ask them to do that they say: "oh you can do that.".
+Nobody ever maintains or supports their patch.
 Contributors seldom change their patch when asked to do so in a review.

 I have found recruiting contributors to be one of the most challenging and difficult aspects of maintaining Exiv2.
 I appreciate the work done by everybody who has contributed.
-How Exiv2 will survive in future is a matter for the community.
-Or, perhaps this book will inspire somebody to write a replacement.
+The future of Exiv2 is a matter for the community.
+Perhaps this book will inspire somebody to write a replacement.

 <div id="13-1">
 ### 13.1) C++ Code

 Exiv2 is written in C++.
 Prior to v0.28, the code was written to the C++ 1998 Standard and makes considerable use of STL containers such as vector, map, set, string and many others.
 The code started life as a 32-bit library on Unix and today builds on 32 and 64 bit systems running Linux, Unix, macOS and Windows (Cygwin, MinGW, and Visual Studio).
-The Exiv2 project has never supported Mobile Platforms or Embedded Systems, however it should be possible to build for other platforms with modest effort.
+Although the Exiv2 project has never supported Mobile Platforms or Embedded Systems, it should be possible to build for other platforms with modest effort.

 The code has taken a great deal of inspiration from the book [Design Patterns: Elements of Reusable Object=Oriented Software](https://www.oreilly.com/library/view/design-patterns-elements/0201633612/).

 Starting with Exiv2 v0.28, the code requires a C++11 Compiler.
 Exiv2 v0.28 is a major refactoring of the code and provides a new API.
 The project maintains a series of v0.27 "dot" releases for security updates.
-These releases are intended to ease the transition of existing applications in adapting to the new APIs in v0.28.
+These releases are intended to ease the transition of existing applications in adapting to the new v0.28 API.

 [TOC](#TOC)
 <div id="13-2">